I have read a report about the name Barabbas.

 It can be found on internet at this address:digilander.libero.it/Hard_Rain/Barabba.pdf

-It is written in Italian so I’ll post the translation of the some of the most relevant parts of this report (“Note relative al nome Barabba”) and the original quotation from the Novum Testamentum Graece (nestle-aland.com/en/read-na28-online/text/bibeltext/lesen/stelle/50/270001/279999/):
+It is written in Italian so I’ll report the translation of the some of the most relevant parts of this report (“Note relative al nome Barabba”) and the original quotation from the Novum Testamentum Graece (nestle-aland.com/en/read-na28-online/text/bibeltext/lesen/stelle/50/270001/279999/):

 16εἶχον δὲ τότε δέσμιον ἐπίσημον λεγόμενον Ἰησοῦν] Βαραββᾶν ([Jesus] Barabbas).